SoftwareAG/c8y-docs/content/machine-learning/web-app-bundle/processing-data.md

 Click the file icon <img src="/images/zementis/zementis-file-icon.png" alt="File" style="display:inline-block; margin:0"> in front of a row, to download a full execution trace, showing what exactly happened when that record was applied against the model.
 In this way, you can investigate why the outputs did not match.

->**Info**: For PMML model groups, there is no option to view the results.
-However, there is an option to download the ZIP of CSV files containing the entire set of processed results.

 For ONNX models, the **Results** page will show the entire set of records processed in JSON format.
-There are no options available for filtering or any sort of configuration.
+However, for ONNX pipelines, the **Results** page may not show any content if the postprocessing script associated with the pipeline does not return any data.
+There are no options available for filtering or any sort of configuration for ONNX models/pipelines.
 The only option available is to download the processed results.

 ![Show Results ONNX](/images/zementis/zementis-batch-process-results-onnx.png)

 ### Scheduled Processing